Ceramics Program

 This All Levels class is perfect for students looking to work in an environment where they have the support of an instructor while improving both wheel throwing and hand-building skills.
 No experience required.

-This beginner-friendly class series will cover basic wheel-throwing techniques tailored to students’ interests.
+This beginner-friendly class series will cover basic wheel-throwing and handbuilding techniques tailored to students’ interests, accompanied by hand building projects.
 No experience required.
-This course is appropriate for youth ages 8-12 years old.
+This course is for students 8-12 years old.

 Instructor: Martín Hanley